Developer-Autodesk/design.automation.3dsmax-postman-tutorial/README.md

 # FDA-postman-tutorial
 Basic tutorial on how to run a 3ds Max script in Design Automation V3

+## Getting help
+Any question related to Design Automation can be posted on [stackoverflow](https://stackoverflow.com/questions/tagged/autodesk-designautomation).
+Make sure to add the ```autodesk-designautomation``` tag to your question(s).

 ## Description
 This tutorial will demonstrate how to use Design Automation V3 to automate the execution of a script on a 3ds Max scene using postman.
 You can use your own script and max scene or the [samples](samples) provided.